 In the ordinary course of operations, the District is subject to claims and litigation from outside parties.
 Nevertheless, after consultation with legal counsel, the District believes that these actions, when finally concluded and determined are not likely to have a material adverse effect on the District's financial position, results of operations, or cash flows.

 REQUIRED SUPPLEMENTARY INFORMATION

-Palmdale Water District Required Supplementary Information (Unaudited) Schedule of the Plan's Proportionate Share of the Net Pension Liability and Related Ratios For the Year Ended December 31, 2015
+Required Supplementary Information (Unaudited) Schedule of the District's Proportionate Share of the Plan's Net Pension Liability For the Years Ended December 31, 2016 and 2015

 Last Ten Fiscal Years